Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-check.md

 1. Take DATA
 2. XOR with key
-3. GET SYSTEM ENVIORNMENT VARIABLE with same decoded name
+3. GET SYSTEM ENVIRONMENT VARIABLE with same decoded name
 4. then XOR one more value
 5. Check this value with the obtained value from envvar
 6. Do this for 2 different env. vars and if they match then show the flag.

-the flag is loaded as a chunk of data in the start, and yes it's also XORed with `92h` as key.
+the flag is loaded as a chunk of data at the start, and yes it's also XORed with `92h` as key.

 #### Get the flag.

 so there are now three ways to get the flag.

 1. Decode the env. var and values and then run the binary
-2. Decode flag directly from stack
+2. Decode flag directly from the stack
 3. JUST DO BINARY PATCHING AND CHANGE LAST 2 `if statement` to change the program flow

 ##### Decode everythin' XORmayhem